allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 ## 2-1.
 Agent

 Agents consist of encoder and decoder networks.
-The encoder networks transform observable variables into latent variables, and the decoder networks reverse the latent variables into the represented observable variables.
+The encoder networks transform observable variables into latent variables and the decoder networks reverse the latent variables into the represented observable variables.

-In our case studies, we define these two networks as the multilayer perceptron with the hyperparameters: number of units `nH`, number of layers `nLayer` and activation function `activation`, where the encoder and decoder networks share the same hyperparameters.
+In our case studies, we define these two networks as the multilayer perceptron with the following hyperparameters: number of units `nH`, number of layers `nLayer` and activation function `activation`, where the encoder and decoder networks share the same hyperparameters.
 The values of the hyperparameters are defined in each case study.

 ## 2-2.
 Environment